AnastasiiaMishchenko/Internationals/Anastasiia Mishchenko/Portfolio.md

  <div align="right"><a href="#top">Back to top</a></div>

  <a name="q9"></a>
- ## Q9: Home Automation Debate: Everybody should use Home Automation.
+ ## Q9: Project 1: Home Automation Debate: Everybody should use Home Automation.
 True or False?

 Our team was indicated as a pros team during the debates.
 After the analyzing of the information from the Internet we came up with 4 specific topics:
 1. After reading this article about mobile apps which combine security and home functionality, so I would like to discuss the security (remotely monitoring) and the installation of the system.